QUICK ANSWER

 After you label the stem, you can check the arithmetic with the Cap Rate, NOI, and GRM Calculator.
 Do the labeling first.
 The calculator can verify the setup, but it cannot decide whether the exam is asking for rent or NOI.

-How GRM Works
+How GRM works

 For exam purposes, the basic formula is: